 Having fresh fruits and veggies is one of the many benefits of gardening.
 One particularly interesting veggie to grow is the bell pepper.
 What’s neat about the bell pepper is the different flavors that can be grown by simply postponing the harvest date.
 From green to red to orange, the many flavors are all delicious in their own right.
 Here are some expert tips to help you start growing bell peppers indoors!

 To start, bell peppers like to be grown in warm conditions.
-You’ll want the average temperature to be in the 70-75 degree fahrenheit range.
+You’ll want the average temperature to be in the 70-75 degree Fahrenheit range.
 While the plant can survive if it gets cooler, it likely won’t flower or produce anything edible.
+Bell peppers are not particularly picky on their soil, so any commercial potting soil will work well.

 For colder seasons, it might be smart to add some supplemental heating.
 A small grow light can help you hit your lighting needs while also helping improve the temperature around your plants.